 Install new toilet

-New quarter berth (read full article here)
+New quarter berth (not finished yet, but pre-work is done: full article here)

 New Decking (floor)